 When you want to create brand advocates, it starts simply with providing positive customer experiences worth talking about.
 But what needs to happen along with that?
-The actual customer service and support you provide is one small aspect of growing your customer advocate base.
+The actual customer service and support you provide is one small aspect of growing your customer advocate base and building a customer retention strategy.

 Here are 4 ways to build relationships, foster trust, and create brand advocates out of your current customers.